 In the Europa performance, when the astronauts – Tom Sachs Studio members Commander Mary Eannarino and Pilot Rebecca Silberman – left the Earth behind and got on their way across interplanetary space, they soon settled down for an intimate trip together.

 Dressed in their evening-wear (handmade Tyvek spacesuits), they shared a candle-lit dinner, followed by slow dancing, and then went off to bed where they cuddled, one astronaut placing her arm around the other.
 All this to the tune of Al Green's Let's Stay Together.

-Compare this to the other NASA, where of the spacesuit Commander Neil Armstrong wore on the Moon nearly a half century earlier, he wrote, “It was tough, reliable, and almost cuddly.”
+Compare this to the other NASA where, of the spacesuit that Commander Neil Armstrong wore on the Moon nearly a half century earlier, he wrote, “It was tough, reliable, and almost cuddly.”

 Instead of draping, circling, and supporting the body with a tight air bladder, against which the astronaut pressed his body to move the suit, the Litton suit did not touch the body of the wearer at all, except for the soles of his feet and the insides of his flight-suit-derived gloves.
 Engineers especially were said to prefer the sensation of a suit that set around, not on the body.

 These human-shaped "tanks" that initially appealed to engineers in theory, proved to be woefully inadequate, readers of the book will learn, because in practice they could not properly respect and enable the human being inside.

 While the Apollo astronauts and suit successful designers might not have been